intel/libipt/doc/howto_libipt.md

 ## Threading

+The decoder library API is *partly* thread-safe.
+Specifically:

+ * It's OK for different threads to allocate and use *different* decoder objects at the same time, but no single decoder object can be used concurrently by different threads.
+A decoder allocated in one thread may be passed to, and used from, another thread, as long as the decoder is not used concurrently.

-The decoder library API is not thread-safe.
-Different threads may allocate and use different decoder objects at the same time.
-Different decoders must not use the same image object.
-Use `pt_image_copy()` to give each decoder its own copy of a shared master image.
+ * Different decoder objects must not use the same image object, even if the decoders are owned by the same thread.
+You can, however, use `pt_image_copy()` to give each decoder its own copy of a shared master image.
+Copying an image is lightweight and does not copy large amounts of data.

+ * Image section cache objects *can* be shared across threads and be used concurrently, but only if you build libipt with `FEATURE_THREADS=ON`.